ppatoria/interview/shared_ptr.md

 ```

 ### Undefined Behavior:
-    If a custom deleter is misused or incorrectly implemented, it can result in other forms of undefined behavior.
+    If a custom deleter is misused or incorrectly implemented, it can result in other forms of undefined behaviour.
     For example, consider a scenario where the custom deleter tries to access a member variable of the `Trade` class:

 ```cpp